 We will be gathering sticks and twine to make stars this week.
 They will probably be ugly.
 I’ll share them on instagram.

 We will do some copywork with words from O Holy Night and we will recite the catechism.
-We will make ginger cookies.
+Then, if all goes well we will make ginger cookies.

 Next week will be Jesus the Scepter, then the final week will be Jesus the Savior.

 We are pondering.
 We are preparing.
 We are quiet.
 No. Scratch that.
 We are never quiet.
-But we are quieting our hearts.
+But we are quieting our hearts as much as a family of seven can.
 Get ready!
 He is coming.

 Want to know more about Advent?